qnikst/jq/exercises/concept/lasagna/.docs/instructions.md

 ## 3. Calculate the preparation time in minutes

-The preparation time is how long it takes to get the lasagna ready before it is put in the over.
+The preparation time is how long it takes to get the lasagna ready before it is put in the oven.
 It takes 2 minutes to prepare each layer.

 ```sh